bsc-pm/dlb/doc/user_guide/source/api.rst

 Public API
 **********

+DLB offers a public interface for C, C++ and Fortran.
 The DLB API can be divided into:

 .. glossary::